Johnstown Man Charged with Distributing Heroin

-JOHNSTOWN, Pa. - A resident of Johnstown, Pa., has been indicted by a federal grand jury in Johnstown on a charge of distribution of heroin, United States Attorney David J. Hickton announced today.
+JOHNSTOWN, Pa. – A resident of Johnstown, Pa., was indicted by a federal grand jury in Johnstown on charges of violating federal narcotics laws, Acting United States Attorney Soo C. Song announced today.

-According to the indictment, on Nov.
-3, 2011, Lindsay distributed less than 100 grams of heroin.
+According to the indictment presented to the court, on June 7 and June 8, 2016, Culmer distributed less than 100 grams of heroin.

-The law provides for a maximum total sentence of 20 years in prison, a fine of $1,000,000, or both.
-Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offense and the prior criminal history, if any, of the defendant.
+The law provides for a maximum sentence of 40 years in prison and a fine of $2,000,000 or both.
+Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.

-The Laurel Highlands Resident Agency of the Federal Bureau of Investigation and the Cambria County Drug Task Force conducted the investigation leading to the indictment in this case.
+The Laurel Highlands Resident Agency of the Federal Bureau of Investigation, and the Cambria County Drug Task Force, conducted the investigation that led to the prosecution of Culmer.

 An indictment is an accusation.
 A defendant is presumed innocent unless and until proven guilty.